Dry Ice Sift and How to Make It

 Tip: Freezing your buds prior to dry ice sift extraction will help speed up the sifting process as the resin will be more delicate due to frozen temperatures.

 Many sifters will grade based on time.
-They will agitate gently for 1 minute and consider that their top-grade sift.
-Followed by another 2 minutes in a separate pile, that will be their mid-grade sift.
-Finally, a more vigorous 2 minute agitation to finish off with a low-grade sift or kief like product.
+They will agitate gently for 1 minute and consider their top-grade sift.
+Followed by another 2 minutes in a separate pile, which will be their mid-grade sift.
+Finally, a more vigorous 2-minute agitation to finish off with a low-grade sift or kief-like product.

 As for grading your sift with individual bubble hash bags.
-Agitating in a 73 micron bag will yield the highest quality sift comprising of mostly resin heads.
-The 160 micron bag will give you a mix of resin heads and some contaminant.
-The 220 micron bag will give you the best yields with the most amount of contaminant mixed in with the resin heads.
+Agitating in a 73-micron bag will yield the highest quality sift comprising of mostly resin heads.
+The 160-micron bag will give you a mix of resin heads and some contaminants.
+The 220-micron bag will give you the best yields with the most amount of contaminant mixed in with the resin heads.